Different Types of Machine Learning Algorithms

 In Supervised Learning, we provide the learning algorithm with input-output pairs to train the model.
 In contrast, Reinforcement Learning involves training a machine agent to perform actions within a virtual environment to achieve a certain goal.
 For example, if we train a machine to play chess, the chessboard is the environment, and the machine is the agent.

-The possible actions that the agent can take at any given stage are determined by the movements that the King can make.
-The agent selects the best action based on the environmental state and receives rewards or risks based on its choice.
-The goal of the algorithm is to maximize the rewards and minimize the risks by making the best possible moves.
-Through repeated interactions with the environment, the agent learns to improve its performance.
+The agent's movements determine the possible actions that the agent can take at any given stage.
+The agent selects the best action based on the environmental state and receives rewards or penalties based on its choice.
+The algorithm aims to maximize the rewards and minimize the penalties by making the best possible moves.
+The agent learns to improve its performance through repeated interactions with the environment.

 How reinforcement learning algorithm works in machine learning?